herrBez/ethereum-scalability/README.md

 Sistemi Concorrenti e Distribuiti (Concurrent and distributed system) master course at the University of Padua.

-[Here](https://goo.gl/SyzLMN) you can retrieve the compiled pdf versions.
+At this link ftp://163.172.131.152/ you can retrieve the compiled pdf versions.